siznax/frag2text/README.md

 Markdown gives you HTML from plain text and html2text reverses the process.
-If you want the plain text version of _a specific section_ of web page (an HTML fragment), you would normally do the selecting (parsing) first, then generate the Markdown text to preserve some formatting.
+If you want the plain text version of _a specific section_ of a web page (an HTML fragment), you would normally do the selecting (parsing) first, then generate the Markdown text to preserve some formatting.

 I made _frag2text_ because I want:

-* to easily select a web page fragment by CSS selector or XPath expression, e.g. "#article" (just the article without boilerplate) or "//p[0]" (just the first paragraph)
+* to easily select a web page fragment by CSS selector or XPath expression
-* to get the plain text of the fragment with formatting intact for later use with Markdown
+* to get the plain text of the fragment with some formatting intact for later use with Markdown
 * to not shell out to a another program (like lynx -dump)
 * to not parse HTML or text directly
 * to use html5lib for robust parsing
-* to have a simple python module that is easy to maintain, encapsulating the tricky business of subclassing parsers, treebuilders, and serializers by keeping it simple (this shouldn't need the power or resources of BeautifulSoup)
+* to have a simple python module that is easy to maintain (encapsulating the tricky business of subclassing parsers, treebuilders and serializers, by keeping it simple – this shouldn't need the power or resources of BeautifulSoup)

 This is a problem I've tinkered with for some time and solved in many